 “...someone who completely defies categorization, marginalization, imitation or cliché...”

-Lori has played small, intimate venues across the country, and has shared some of the biggest stages with the most celebrated artists of our generation, including Sarah McLachlan, Bonnie Raitt, Indigo Girls and Natalie Merchant, to name a few.
-With a rich, diverse palette, she takes her audience on a deeply personal, musical odyssey with each recording or live performance.
-The journey, which has included building an already impressive body of work (albums Nothing to Say, Resignation, Always, This Little Illusion) reveals the many facets of the artist - the bold, beautiful rock star, the folksy campfire storyteller, the soulful barroom balladeer, the totally relatable, accessible pop singer.
-As the listener, you’re completely submerged by the tapestry of thoughts and feelings, authentic and clearly drawn from real life, to the point that you're left wondering how anyone has the capacity to actually feel it all.
-Above all you're drawn to the voice, often sweet but strong, at once unbowed and then completely vulnerable - but at all times, totally captivating.
-Her widely assorted, constantly evolving musical style is reminiscent of Sarah McLachlan, her rich smoky tone similar to that of Paula Cole or Madeline Peyroux, her down-to-earth, disarmingly honest songwriting comparable to Natalie Merchant or Melissa Etheridge.
-Lori Amey is at once all of these artists but like no other - someone who completely defies categorization, marginalization, imitation or cliché.
+Currently residing in Denver CO, Lori Amey has played both small, intimate venues across the country, and some of the biggest stages, shared with the most celebrated artists of all time, including Sarah McLachlan, Bonnie Raitt, Indigo Girls and Natalie Merchant, to name a few.
+Lori takes her audience on a deeply personal, musical odyssey with each recording and live performance, most recently demonstrated by her latest LP Big and Bold (released Jan 2018).
+The LP reveals the many facets of the artist - the bold, beautiful rock star, the folksy campfire storyteller, the soulful barroom balladeer, and the totally relatable, accessible pop singer.
+As the listener, you’re completely intertwined in the tapestry of thoughts and feelings, authentic and clearly drawn from real life, to the point that you're left wondering how anyone has the capacity to actually vocalize it all, but induced by Lori’s voice, often sweet but strong, at once unbowed and then completely vulnerable - but at all times, totally captivating.
+Her widely assorted, constantly evolving musical style along with her down-to-earth, disarmingly honest songwriting are reminiscent of Brandi Carlile spliced with Young the Giant.
+Lori Amey is at once like these artists but at the same time like no other - someone who completely defies categorization, marginalization, imitation or cliché.